adamzap/landslide/README.md

 - Put your markdown content in a file called `slides.md`
 - Run `python render.py` (or `./render.py`)
 - Enjoy your newly generated `presentation.html`

+As a proof of concept, you can even transform this annoying README into a fancy presentation:

+    $ ./render.py -s README.md && open presentation.html

+---

 Options
 -------